The Maid I Hired Recently Is Mysterious: Manga

 Written and illustrated by Wakame Konbu, The Maid I Hired Recently Is Mysterious debuted as a webcomic in 2019 before it began serialization in Square Enix's shōnen manga magazine Monthly Gangan Joker on January 22, 2020.
-As of September 2022, six tankōbon volumes have been released.
+The series ended serialization on September 21, 2024.
+As of November 2024, eight tankōbon volumes have been released.
 In North America, Yen Press has licensed the series for English publication.